footloosejava/goto/README.md

 * Multiple returns -- Labels followed by `if(yes()){return;}` will allow code to have **many multiple returns** after each label reached, (similar to goto:EOF after a DOS goto or a standard return after a fortran goto.

-## Four Easy Steps to Using Gotos in your Java program
+## Four Easy Steps to Using Gotos in your Java Program

 1. Make sure your class extends the Goto interface.